-Our Recommended VPNs To Get A Korean IP Address
+Best VPNs To Get A Korean IP Address From Anywhere

 NordVPN is well positioned to serve both VPN newbies and power users alike.
-The clean and elegant map interface makes it a breeze to connect to NordVPN’s vast network of proxy servers (numbering 4827 nodes in 62 countries at the time of writing).
-Yes, this includes multiple connections that allow you to gain a coveted Korean IP address!
+The clean and elegant map interface makes it a breeze to connect to NordVPN’s vast network of proxy servers (numbering 5,500 nodes in 59 countries at the time of writing).
+Yes, this includes multiple connections that allow you to gain a coveted Korean IP address.
 If you’re planning on streaming, you won’t be let down by the fast speeds that are consistent across NordVPN’s entire network.

 NordVPN’s most unique offering is its array of specialty servers, which include P2P, double VPN, onion over VPN, dedicated IP, and anti-DDoS.
 Even better is the option to obfuscate your connection in order to beat VPN-blocking efforts employed by some countries and companies.
 Overall, NordVPN brings powerful internet protection to every major platform, including Windows, Mac OS, Linux, iOS, Android, Chrome OS and even Windows Phone.